the-turing-way/the-turing-way/book/content/open_research/02/softwarelicenses.md

 #### How should the work(s) be licensed?

-xtas as a whole, and the xtas Python code, can be licensed in any way we want, so we use the default eScience Center license, which is the Apache License v2.0.
-If we distribute chardet, we must do so under the LGPL v2.1 license granted by its copyright owners.
+xtas as a whole, and the xtas Python code, can be licensed in any way the authors want, so they used the Apache License v2.0.
+If they distribute chardet, they must do so under the LGPL v2.1 license granted by its copyright owners.

 ### Apache vs. GPLv2